Jumper21/Lookup.py/README.md

 ====
 ```
 $ ./lookup.py
-usage: ipgeolocation.py [-h] [-m] [-t TARGET] [-T file] [-u User-Agent]
+usage: lookup.py [-h] [-m] [-t TARGET] [-T file] [-u User-Agent]
                         [-U file] [-g] [--noprint] [-v] [--nolog] [-x PROXY]
                         [-X file] [-e file] [-ec file] [-ex file]

 Lookup.py V3

--[ Retrieve IP Geolocation information from ip-api.com
+-[ Retrieve IP location information from ip-api.com
--[ Copyright (c) 2017-2018 Jumper
+-[ Copyright (c) 2016-2017 Jumper
 -[ ip-api.com service will automatically ban any IP addresses doing over 150 requests per minute.

 optional arguments:
   -h, --help            show this help message and exit
-  -m, --my-ip           Get IP location info of my IP address.
+  -m, --my-ip           Get location info for my IP address.
   -t TARGET, --target TARGET
                         IP Address or Domain to be analyzed.
   -T file, --tlist file
                         A list of IPs/Domains targets, each target in new line.
   -u User-Agent, --user-agent User-Agent
-                        Set the User-Agent request header (default: IP2GeoLocation 2.0.3).
+                        Set the User-Agent request header (default: lookup 2.0.3).
   -U file, --ulist file
                         A list of User-Agent strings, each string in new line.
   -g                    Open IP location in Google maps with default browser.
-  --noprint             IPGeolocation will print IP Geolocation info to terminal.
-It is possible to tell IPGeolocation n
+  --noprint             lookup will print IP location info to terminal.
+It is possible to tell lookup n
 ot to print results to terminal with this option.
   -v, --verbose         Enable verbose output.
-  --nolog               IPGeolocation will save a .log file.
-It is possible to tell IPGeolocation not to save those log
+  --nolog               lookup will save a .log file.
+It is possible to tell lookup not to save those log
 files with this option.
   -x PROXY, --proxy PROXY
                         Setup proxy server (example: http://127.0.0.1:8080)